dadonnelly316/airflow_on_aws/readme.md

 ## Deploying Airflow

 This repo comes with code to help deploy Airflow on AWS.
 This will involve building the Airflow image locally, and then pushing it to your Amazon Elastic Container Registry.
-Before creating the Webserver and Scheduler deployments, we will need to create some additional configurations for our cluster, create ConfigMaps and Secrets, and then we can post the deployment mainfest files to the API server.
+Before creating the webserver and scheduler deployments, we will need to create some additional configurations for our cluster, create ConfigMaps and Secrets, and then we can post the deployment manifest files to the API server.

 ### Setting up the AWS CLI